Have a direct voice in decisions – join a citizen advisory committee!

-Our citizen committees play important roles in advising the Board of Commissioners and county departments on a variety of issues.
-Commission members are volunteers appointed by the county commissioners.
+Our citizen committees play important roles in advising the Board of County Commissioners and county departments on a variety of issues.
+Committee members are volunteers appointed by the county commissioners.

 Serving on a citizen advisory committee is a great way to participate in decisions that affect you and to learn more about how your local government works.

-To be considered for appointment to any of these committees, please request an application form and mail it to the County Manager's Office, 800 Exchange St., Suite 410, Astoria, OR 97103, or call (503) 325-1000.
-Or you can use this link for a printable application to fill out and mail in or drop off.
+To be considered for appointment to any of these committees,click this link for an application.
 If you are interested in applying for the Board of Property Tax Appeals, click here for an application.

 Board of Property Tax Appeals